IntelliTec College

-IntelliTec College is for-profit technical career training school with locations in Colorado Springs, Pueblo, Albuquerque and Grand Junction.
+IntelliTec College is for-profit technical career training school with locations in Colorado Springs, Colorado, Pueblo, Colorado, Grand Junction, Colorado, and Albuquerque, New Mexico.
 Started in 1965, the college has been in operation for more than fifty years.
 IntelliTec Colleges’ mission is to build a better community through quality and excellence in career training.

 Academics

 IntelliTec College provides career training in Colorado and New Mexico with associate degrees (occupational) and professional certificate programs.
 Campuses are located in Colorado Springs, Grand Junction, Albuquerque, and Pueblo.